kitchensjn/kitchensjn.github.io/blog/_posts/2024-05-27-gerrymandering.md

 </script>

 In 2022 during a late night (couldn't sleep) coding exploration, I wrote a small maze generator script in R. I was interested in pathfinding algorithms and specifically whether certain nodes in a graph are more likely to be traversed through than others.
 It may not be obvious but a maze can be reinterpreted as a graph (or network).
 Say we have a graph, where the nodes are laid out in a square grid and connected to their direct neighbors.
 We can think of removing an edge between two nodes as placing a wall down between those positions in our maze.
 In both the graph and maze, this action means the same thing - traveling directly between those two positions is prohibited.
-If we continue to remove edges in the graph, while being careful to ensure that all nodes can still be reached by any other node, we eventually work our way down to a so called spanning tree.
+If we continue to remove edges in the graph, while being careful to ensure that all nodes can still be reached by any other node, we eventually work our way down to a so-called spanning tree.
 A spanning tree is a tree which connects to every single node in the graph without forming any loops (when a node is connected in multiple ways).
-Simple mazes like this all have an associated spanning tree, which is what is past into the pathfinding algorithms to solve them.
+Simple mazes like this all have an associated spanning tree, which is what is passed into the pathfinding algorithms to solve them.
 But why am I talking about some throw away code from over a year ago...

 I was reading [Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else](https://www.amazon.com/Shape-Geometry-Information-Democracy-Everything/dp/1984879057) by Jordan Ellenberg and in one of the last chapters, Ellenberg talked about gerrymandering and specifically the ReCom algorithm developed in [Deford, Duchin, and Solomon 2021](https://hdsr.mitpress.mit.edu/pub/1ds8ptxu/release/5) for dividing up a voting district.
-In essence, this algorithm uses graph theory to move through various districting configurations with the goal of finding a set which bests fits desired criteria, such as population balance, contiguity, compactness, etc. The algorithm works off of many of the same principles as my maze generator (which will become more obvious shortly) so I thought I would take a shot at expanding my script during a long weekend.
+In essence, this algorithm uses graph theory to move through various districting configurations with the goal of finding a set which best fits desired criteria, such as population balance, contiguity, compactness, etc. The algorithm works off of many of the same principles as my maze generator (which will become more obvious shortly) so I thought I would take a shot at expanding my script during a long weekend.

 {:.images}
 ![Cutting A Spanning Tree Into Districts](/assets/blog/gerrymandering/tree_example.png)